akhilVogeti/akhilVogeti/README.md

 - :seedling:I am currently enhancing my skills in Java and the Spring framework, while also learning the nuts and bolts of how to leverage Generative AI to build more impactful software applications.
 - :telescope:I am primarily aiming to become a backend engineer.
-Anything that goes into implementing the business logic of an application is what i find more interesting.
+Anything that goes into implementing the business logic of an application is what I find more interesting.

 ## My Projects :hammer_and_wrench: